Gradstravaganza

 Presenter: Jamilah Anderson, Associate Director, Disability Services, and Morgan Thompson, Analyst for Education and Strategic Initiatives, Disability Services

-Join us for a rich discussion about fostering accessible and inclusive experiences for disabled and neurodivergent graduate students.
-Attendees will learn about resources available to disabled and neurodivergent graduate students and strategies that promote student engagement and contribute to an inclusive thriving community.
+This session centered on fostering accessible and inclusive experiences for disabled and neurodivergent graduate students.
+Presenters discussed campus resources available to support disabled and neurodivergent students and shared strategies that promote student engagement and contribute to a more inclusive and thriving graduate community.

 Thursday, August 21, 2025; 5:30-7:30pm